Old name, new purpose: why we’ve gone back to RNID

 • numbness, pain or weakness on one side of the face

-• problems with limb coordination on one side of the body
+• problems with the arm and leg on one side of the body

 • a hoarse voice or difficulty swallowing.